-In order to meet the second requirement, fill out and sign the Acknowledgement of Information Security Policies and Permission for Use form and the Acknowledgement of USAP Rules of Behavior for Sensitive Information and Personally Identifiable Information form included in this packet.
-Note: electronic signatures are not accepted at this time.
-Return the completed forms (5 pages) to:
+- 12. Save an electronic version of the certificate in a personal folder, or print and keep it as proof you completed this requirement. - 13.
+Fill out and sign the Acknowledgement of Information Security Policies and Permission for Use form and the Acknowledgement of USAP Rules of Behavior for Sensitive Information and Personally Identifiable Information, both of which are included in your deployment packet.

+Note Electronic signatures are not accepted at this time.

+14. Return the completed forms (5 pages) to the following address: